binkley/homebrewery-files/troll-ancestry.md

 In addition to other feats taken at 1st level, as a Goliath you may take this feat as a replacement for the _Giant Ancestry_ feature.

 {{note
-Your ancestry includes Troll, warped kin of true Giants, and you carry their unsettling gift for regeneration.
+Your ancestry includes Troll&mdash;warped kin of true Giants&mdash;and you carry their unsettling gift for regeneration.
 Wounds knit shut and fade away, leaving few scars.
 Some with this heritage are shunned; others are feared or respected for surviving what should have killed them.
 }}

 #### Giant Ancestry